microsoft/fluentui/packages/react-compose/src/next/README.md

 # @fluentui/react-compose

-`@fluentui/react-compose` is a librry of utilities for composing Fluent UI components.
+`@fluentui/react-compose` is a library of utilities for composing Fluent UI components.

 ## A basic component walkthrough